-I was so looking forward to this visit to Delta’s corporate office located right next door to the Delta Museum (more on that later this week btw) and the airport.
+I was so looking forward to this visit to Delta’s corporate office located right next door to the Delta Museum (read about that experience here) and the airport.

-I had missed an earlier invite that did not quite work out due to some weather issues and missed flights.
+I missed an earlier invite that did not quite work out due to some weather issues and missed flights.
 Also, as a bit of a disclaimer and so it is clear, none of my trip was comp’ed by Delta CORP.
-I used Lisa’s Skymiles (low level award, naturally) to fly down to ATL and stayed at the Westin on my own SPG points (net 2500 after 500 back as a Platinum).
-However, I do deeply appreciate the private guided tour from two outstanding Delta PR reps who I have known for years and very much respect and appreciate.
+I used Lisa’s SkyMiles (low-level award, naturally) to fly down to ATL and stayed at the Westin on my own SPG points (net 2500 after 500 back as a Platinum).
+However, I do deeply appreciate the private guided tour from two outstanding Delta PR reps whom I very much respect, appreciate, and have known for years.

-This team does much more than just Twitter as Facebook, Pinterest and others are all covered here.
+This team does much more than just Twitter; Facebook, Pinterest, and others are all covered here.
 Still, for most of us, Twitter is what affects us most (maybe I am just biased – nahhh)!

 Then on to the OCC or the Operations / Customer Center.
 Let me just tell you this place is amazing.
 Not just the overwhelming technology there but the people and what they do.